CommerceWeavers/CommerceDev25Website/src/content/pl/strings.md

 buy_ticket: Kup bilet
 soon: wkrótce
 slogan: "A PLACE TO BE FOR ALL E-COMMERCE ENGINEERS"
-no_sales_bull: "NO SALES BULLSHIT, NO MARKETING BINGO. 😈JUST PURE TECH KNOW-HOW."
+no_sales_bull: "NO SALES BULLSHIT, NO MARKETING BINGO. 😈<br>JUST PURE TECH KNOW-HOW."

 idea_header: Idea
 idea_1: "COMMERCE_DEV to pierwsza konferencja w pełni dedykowana specjalistom IT w e-commerce, a nie handlowcom!"